MonolithInd/suicideCrypt/README.md

+Please note this is demonstrator software only.
+The main program currently acts as a "sanitising" wrapper around cryptsetup and is NOT pretty code.
+The daemon is implimented in perl and will be re-written into C# in the near future to be "production robust"

 # 1.0 suicideCrypt
 A tool for creating cryptographically strong volumes that destroy themselves upon tampering or via issued command.
 Included is a daemon designed to react to system events and on a configurable basis, destroy data volumes encrypted using the suicideCrypt tool.
 This process is fast and, if used correctly, both unrecoverable by an adversary and auditably unrecoverable by the volume owner.